Register for Free edWebinars Below

 In this edWebinar, three leading superintendents, joined by CoSN’s Cybersecurity Initiative Project Director, share their perspectives and experiences in dealing with the complexities of managing and assuring cyber security in today’s K-12 learning environments.
 They will examine the liability concerns that arise when schools experience network security incidents and the impact those events can have on a district’s professional reputation as well as the effects cyber-attacks have on teaching and learning.
 Strategies for effectively preventing, managing and communicating cybersecurity threats will be shared.

 This edWebinar is of particular value to superintendents, K-12 school and district leaders, and aspiring school leaders.
-Participants have the opportunity to submit questions to the panelists during the live broadcast.

 About the Presenters